 Glucose requires insulin in order to be brought into cells, which is the hormone secreted by the pancreas that’s most important for blood sugar control.
 When we eat carbohydrates or proteins, blood sugar rises, which alerts the body to produce more insulin in order to bring levels back to normal by ushering sugar to cells.
 Insulin levels rise and fall in accordance with our diets and are also impacted by levels of other hormones, such as cortisol.
 (10)

 In people who have diabetes (whether type 1 or type 2), cells stop responding to insulin the way they should and the process described above starts to break down.
 Either not enough insulin is being produced by the pancreas or cells are no longer responding to normal amounts of insulin (called “insulin resistance).
 This is when a lifestyle and diet to manage diabetes become especially important.

-According to the Hormone Health Network, problems maintaining normal blood sugar arise when: (11)
+Problems maintaining normal blood sugar can arise when: (11)

 - Insulin-releasing mechanisms no longer work as they should — specifically beta cells within the pancreas stop reacting to changes in blood sugar normally and too little insulin is produced, leaving blood sugar elevated.

 - When blood sugar levels aren’t managed, hyperglycemia and hypoglycemia can then occur as levels rise and fall drastically.
 These comes with many side effects that are indicative of prediabetes or diabetes, including fatigue, sugar cravings, changes in blood pressure, weight loss or gain, nerve damage, and nervousness.